Turkey and Greece hit by severe earthquake | DW | 30.10.2020

-Parts of Turkey and Greece were shaken by a strong earthquake on Friday.
+Parts of Turkey and Greece were shaken by a major earthquake on Friday.

 The earthquake struck in the Aegean Sea, rattling areas of western Turkey and several eastern Greek islands, as well as the capital Athens.
 Tremors were also felt in Bulgaria.